VIDA-NYU/BugDoc/README.md

     $ debugdb=# CREATE ROLE raoni WITH LOGIN SUPERUSER PASSWORD 'password';
     $ debugdb=# CREATE LANGUAGE plpythonu;

-This [post](https://dev.nextthought.com/blog/2018/09/getting-started-with-pgsql-plpythonu.html) is good troubleshoot if the pyhton extension does not work.
+This [post](https://dev.nextthought.com/blog/2018/09/getting-started-with-pgsql-plpythonu.html) is a good troubleshoot if the pyhton extension does not work.